Trash and Recycling

 Other curbside recycling tips

 - Please rinse out containers, but be sure all liquids are drained from containers before placing in recycling bins.

 - Labels can be left on the containers.
 Lids can be recycled in the bin, but please take them off the containers.
-Flatten cardboard boxes and cut them to fit into the recycling container.
+Flatten cardboard boxes or cut them to fit into the recycling container.

 The Green Bin